thereseratilla/sql_data_warehouse_project/README.md

 Welcome to my **first Data Warehouse Project**!

 In this project, I created a modern data warehouse using SQL server.
-The Medallion Architecture is the approach use to build the data warehouse.
+The Medallion Architecture is the approach used to build the data warehouse.
 Three layers are created, i.e., Bronze, Silver and Gold.

 ## Project requirements